-This course is designed to provide a introduction comprehensive to the fundamental concepts and practices in organizational management.
+This course is designed to provide a introduction comprehensive fundamental concepts and practices in organizational management.
 Students will explore key principles of supervision, leadership, and decision-making within diverse organizational settings.
-Through case studies, discussions, and practical applications, this course aims to equip students with a solid foundation in management and supervision principles applicable to various industries.
+Through case discussions, studies. and practical applications, this course aims to equip students with a solid foundation in management and supervision principles applicable to various industries.

-MGMT326 - Principles of Federal Acquisition (FAR and DFARS) 3 Credits can always be sure that they have the latest and most relevant information.
+MGMT326 - Principles of Federal Acquisition (FAR and DFARS) 3 Credits

 This course examines both FAR and DFARS process and introduces concepts, policies and procedures associated with government and defense contracting.
 This course helps students develop skill in selecting the right clauses, identify the correct procedures and improve their bargaining position during negotiations.
-In addition, students learn how to keep up with changes to the FAR so they
+In addition, students learn how to keep up with changes to the FAR so they can always be sure that they have the latest and most relevant information.